CAPABILITY · SALES & LEAD-GEN

 Two-way SMS front desk that qualifies, answers, and books without staff.

 Runs a full two-way SMS conversation from first contact through booking confirmation.
-Handles FAQs, price questions, availability, and appointment requests in the client brand voice.
-Escalates edge cases to a human on demand.
+Handles FAQs, price questions, availability, and appointment requests in your brand voice, and hands edge cases to a human on demand.

 SMS has the highest open rate of any channel most businesses use.
-The problem isn't the channel — it's how businesses use it.
-Most operators set up a shortcode, blast a monthly promo to their entire list, and call it an SMS strategy.
-There's no segmentation, no two-way handling, and when a customer texts back a question, nobody's watching the inbox.
-The channel gets blamed for low ROI when the real issue is that the business built a loudspeaker, not a conversation.
+The channel is not the problem; the way businesses use it is.
+Most operators set up a shortcode, blast a monthly promo to the whole list, and call that an SMS strategy.
+No segmentation, no two-way handling, and when a customer texts back a question, nobody is watching the inbox.
+Then the channel takes the blame for low ROI when the real issue is that the business built a loudspeaker instead of a conversation.

 The SMS Concierge flips that.
-It's a two-way layer trained on your business — your services, your pricing structure, your booking logic, your frequently asked questions.
+It is a two-way layer trained on your business: your services, your pricing structure, your booking logic, your common questions.
 When a prospect texts in from a missed-call notification, a web form trigger, or a review-card QR code, the system picks up the conversation in seconds.
 It asks the qualifying questions your front desk would ask, checks availability against your calendar, and books the appointment or schedules the callback without staff touching it.
-When an existing customer texts in between visits, the system has their history from your CRM or practice management system and responds with context — not a generic autoresponse.
+When an existing customer texts between visits, the system has their history from your CRM or practice management system and replies with context, not a canned autoresponse.

 Outbound works the same way.
-Instead of a single broadcast to your full list, the system segments by tier, recency, and lifecycle stage before any message goes out.
-A med-spa client who hasn't booked in six months gets a different message than one who came in last week.
-A real estate lead who toured three properties but hasn't moved gets different follow-up than a cold inquiry.
-The logic lives in the integration with your CRM so segmentation isn't a manual export — it runs automatically as your contact list updates.
+Rather than one broadcast to your full list, the system segments by tier, recency, and lifecycle stage before any message goes out.
+A med-spa client who has not booked in six months gets a different message than one who came in last week.
+A real estate lead who toured three properties but has not moved gets different follow-up than a cold inquiry.
+The logic lives in the CRM integration, so segmentation runs automatically as your contact list updates instead of forcing a manual export.

-Every build includes a TCPA-compliant consent flow from day one.
-That means documented opt-in language at the point of collection, double-opt-in where the use case requires it, instant opt-out processing on any STOP keyword, and a suppression list that updates in real time across all outbound jobs.
-TCPA exposure is real for any business sending promotional SMS, and we wire the compliance controls into the system rather than leaving them as an afterthought.
-Human escalation is always one keyword away — any conversation that goes outside the system's confidence threshold, or where the customer explicitly asks for a person, routes immediately to the staff member on call with full conversation context in the handoff.
+Every build ships with a TCPA-compliant consent flow from day one.
+That covers documented opt-in language at the point of collection, double opt-in where the use case calls for it, instant opt-out processing on any STOP keyword, and a suppression list that updates in real time across all outbound jobs.
+TCPA exposure is real for any business sending promotional SMS, so we wire the compliance controls into the system rather than bolting them on later.
+Human escalation is always one keyword away.
+Any conversation that drops below the system's confidence threshold, or where the customer asks for a person, routes straight to the staff member on call with the full thread attached in the handoff.

 Use cases

-• A med-spa sends a pre-visit confirmation SMS 24 hours before each appointment.
-The concierge handles replies — rescheduling requests, parking questions, pre-treatment prep questions — without front desk involvement, and updates the booking system when a time change is confirmed.
+- A med-spa sends a pre-visit confirmation SMS 24 hours out.
+The concierge handles the replies, reschedules, parking questions, and pre-treatment prep, without front-desk involvement, and updates the booking system when a time change is confirmed.

-• A gym texts lapsed members who haven't checked in for 45 or more days.
-The concierge handles replies, answers questions about current class schedules or membership freeze options, and routes upgrade interest to a sales rep with the conversation thread attached.
+- A gym texts lapsed members who have not checked in for 45-plus days.
+The concierge answers questions about class schedules or membership freeze options and routes upgrade interest to a sales rep with the thread attached.

-• A real estate agent triggers an SMS to prospects after a showing.
-The concierge fields follow-up questions about the property, collects buyer feedback, and books a second showing or an offer consultation directly into the agent's calendar.
+- A real estate agent triggers an SMS to prospects after a showing.
+The concierge fields follow-up questions about the property, collects buyer feedback, and books a second showing or an offer consultation straight into the agent's calendar.

-• A dental practice runs a reactivation campaign targeting patients overdue for a cleaning.
-The concierge qualifies insurance status in the SMS thread, books the appointment into the scheduling system, and sends a confirmation with pre-visit instructions — no phone calls required.
+- A dental practice runs a reactivation campaign for patients overdue for a cleaning.
+The concierge confirms insurance status in the thread, books the appointment, and sends pre-visit instructions, with no phone calls required.

-• A boutique hotel sends a pre-arrival SMS two days before check-in.
-The concierge handles early check-in requests, room preference notes, restaurant reservation questions, and local recommendation requests, surfacing anything that needs staff attention before the guest arrives.
+- A boutique hotel sends a pre-arrival SMS two days before check-in.
+The concierge handles early check-in requests, room preferences, restaurant reservation questions, and local recommendations, surfacing anything that needs staff attention before the guest arrives.

-• An HVAC company captures inbound SMS leads from Google Local Services Ads.
-The concierge qualifies the service type, confirms the service address, and books a technician dispatch window without the office staff manually triaging each text.
+- An HVAC company captures inbound SMS leads from Google Local Services Ads.
+The concierge qualifies the service type, confirms the address, and books a technician dispatch window without office staff triaging each text by hand.

 What’s included